 - Intestinal Permeability and Joint Inflammation

-- Prebiotics for Joint Health
+- Inflammatory Joint Conditions and Gut Health

 When your dog struggles to rise after resting, shows reluctance on stairs, or displays stiffness after exercise, the natural focus turns to the joints themselves.
 Yet emerging research reveals that joint health is intimately connected to a seemingly unrelated organ system – the gut.
 The gut-joint axis describes the complex bidirectional communication between the gastrointestinal tract and musculoskeletal system, offering new understanding of why joint problems develop and how they might be prevented or managed through nutritional intervention.